So you’d love to see more volunteers serve in your church or organization.

 Can you serve with us for this semester/year?

-Most other roles can easily be shortened to a few months to a year.
+Most other roles can easily be shortened to a few months or a year.

 If you start providing end dates for roles, you’ll notice something surprising.
 Many people stay after their term has ended.
 They sign up for more.